DavyjonesCode/DavyjonesCode/README.md

 - ⚡ Fun fact: ...
 -->
 ## My name is David
-im currently doing home school.
+im currently studying computer engeneering at University of Tennessee Knoxville.

-so far I have learned the basics of Python, and React native, im most comfortabel in Java.
-Im curently takeing a course on C im exited to learn more coding languages and making programs
+I'm a softmore and have extensive experince in C++, I have worked in Java, JavaScript, Python, C, and React Native.